-Monastery church of St. John the Baptist and John the Evangelist was built in the north-western corner of the Old Town, on the edge of a high slope of the Vistula.
-It was built in several stages between 1280 and 1330.
+Monastery church of St. John the Baptist and John the Evangelist was built in the north-west corner of the Old Town, on the edge of the high slope of the Vistula’s valley.
+It was created in several stages between 1280 and 1330.
 At the end of the 13th century, circumferential walls were erected.
-Around 1310-1320, the lower church was vaulted, and around 1330 also the upper church was vaulted and gothic, western halfgables were built by the tower.
+Around 1310-1320, the lower church was vaulted, and around 1330, the upper church was vaulted and the gothic gables were created.

-Medieval equipment of the monastery church include brought from Flanders, a tombstone of the burgher of Arnold Lischoren who died in 1275.
+Medieval equipment of the monastery church include a tombstone of the burgher of Arnold Lischoren brought from Flanders, who died in 1275.
 This is one of the oldest monuments of sculpture in Pomerania.
-Before the mid-fourteenth century, vault bosses were created, and in the mid-century wall paintings on the matroneum – the Song of Songs cycle, with iconography unique on a European scale.
+Before the mid-fourteenth century, vault bosses were created, and in the mid-century wall paintings on the monastic matroneum – the cycle Songs of songs, of iconography unique in the European scale.
 From the end of the 14th century comes the figure of Christ in a grave with moving arms.

 Webpage icimss.edu.pl, Chełmno Zespół klasztorny pocysterski, ob.
 SS.
 Miłosierdzia.